 There are specific tax breaks and exclusions for sale of a home under joint-ownership.
 These exclusions can vary depending on what type of property it was and if the owners had other property sale profits throughout the year.

 Even if one of the owners is a realtor by trade, it could be beneficial to consult with a third, unbiased party.
 That way, each owner is fairly considered and represented by the hired real estate agent.

 This knowledgeable realtor will offer invaluable guidance during the entirety of the home sale.
 If need be, they can point joint owners in the direction of trustworthy attorneys, financial advisors, accounts, and more.

 Clever Partner Agents around the country have plenty of experience selling jointly owned properties.
-Their flat-fee commission of $3,000 or 1% if the home sells for over $350,000 works to save the sellers’ pockets.
+Their flat-fee commission 1.5% ($3,000 minimum) if the home sells saves sellers money.
 Contact Clever today for a no-obligation on your joint-property home sale.